-I would definitely stay for at least two days in Auvers-sur-Oise.
+My recommendation is to spend at least two days in Auvers-sur-Oise.
 There is so much to see there, and it’s one of the best places to feel Van Gogh’s heritage.
-That beautiful tranquil atmosphere in a village is really amazing, so I would definitely spend a night there.
+That beautiful tranquil atmosphere of the village is really amazing, so I would definitely spend a night there.

 I stayed at Hotel des Iris and loved it!
 It’s right across the street from Institut van Gogh, so it has a great location for exploring all the places related to Vincent’s life.
 It is a charming boutique hotel with a focus on art in its decoration.
 I’ve stayed in a room with a wallpaper decorated with Vincent’s ‘Almond Blossom’ (one of my favourite paintings), and I couldn’t have a more suitable place to stay.
-Hotel is just a few months old, so a beautiful place to stay in Auvers-sur-Oise.
+Hotel is quite new and a beautiful place to stay in Auvers-sur-Oise.

 Places related to Van Gogh’s life and work in Auvers-sur-Oise

-There are so many places related to Van Gogh’s life and work in Auvers-sur-Oise.
-But, what I loved the most was the atmosphere in that village.
+There are so many places linked to Van Gogh’s life and work in Auvers-sur-Oise.
+But, what I loved the most was the atmosphere in the village.
 It’s so picturesque and calm, the air is fresh, light is beautiful, and the smell is just gorgeous.
 I could see why Van Gogh wanted to move there, the second I’ve stepped outside my train.

 If you’re going to look for places related to the life of Van Gogh in Auvers-sur-Oise, I would recommend you to start at a local tourist office (address: Parc Van Gogh, 38 Rue du Général de Gaulle, 95430 Auvers-sur-Oise).
 They will give you all the information you need, and, most importantly, a map with all the locations related to Vincent (and some other painters that used to live there).